Skip to main content

 Wood wax as patina wax

 You always need patina waxes in dark brown if you want to create vintage-style furniture.
-In this case, the furniture is first painted in the desired matt colour.
+In this case, the furniture is first painted in the desired colour in a matt finish.
 Then add dark accents with the antique wax.
 The wax should be applied carefully and with feeling so that the painted colour is not completely changed.
 Finally, polish with a dry, soft cloth.